pryv/dev-site/source/getting-started.md

 # Data Modelling

+In this section, we provide you information on the basic concepts of Pryv.io data model.
-To design your own data model and implement it under Pryv's conventions, please check the [**dedicated page**](/guides/data-modelling) providing examples and scenarios of how the data model should be structured depending on the end use.
+To see examples and possible scenarios, please check the [**dedicated page**](/guides/data-modelling) to learn how the data model should be structured and implemented depending on the end use.

 Pryv.io data model is composed of two entities: **events** and **streams**.